delaneymckinstry/Lab_Notebook/Hippocampal_Volume/README.md

 **Imaging**

-Hippocampal volumes were derived from T1-weighted structural MRI scans using the Automatic Segmentation of Hippocampal Subfields (ASHS) pipeline, implemented in ITK-SNAP.
+Hippocampal volumes were derived from T1-weighted structural MRI scans using the Automatic Segmentation of Hippocampal Subfields (ASHS) pipeline (https://github.com/pyushkevich/ashs), implemented in ITK-SNAP.
 Segmentation followed established protocols for in vivo structural MRI data (Xie et al., 2019).
 Total intracranial volume (ICV) was estimated using ASHS-HarP 1.0.2 and used to account for differences in overall brain size.

 **Analysis**